 and

 respectively.
 That is, we first compute $\widehat{\vgamma}_{1,k}$ by substituting the values in the missing entries with predictions generated from $h_k$, and solve the weighted estimating equations based on complete-case data.
-Second, we compute $\widehat{\vgamma}_{2,k}$ by imputing the actual missing entries with the predictions from $h_k$ using data with $k$-th missingness pattern.
-We will show that such construction leads to an consistent and asymptotically normal estimation of zero; as shown in Proposition~\ref{proposition:gamma_1k_gamma_2k}, the population parameter of the estimating equations $\vpsi_{1, k}$ and $\vpsi_{2, k}$ are both $\vgamma^\ast_k$.
-To have such proposition, we need the following assumption: \begin{assumption}[Z-estimation target parameter under population-level mask-and-impute distributions] There exists a $\vgamma^\ast_k$ such that it is the unique solution of \end{assumption} \begin{proposition}[Estimation of zero] Under Assumption \ref{assumption:gamma_existence}, $(\vomega^\ast, \vgamma^\ast_k)$ will lead to both $\E \vpsi_{1,k} = \vzero$ and $\E \vpsi_{2,k} = \vzero$, where the expectations are taken over the full data distribution $\b{P}_{\vY}$. \end{proposition} The proof is detailed in \ref{appendix:proof:gamma_1k_gamma_2k}.
-The intuition behind Proposition~\ref{proposition:gamma_1k_gamma_2k} is that, after accounting for the missing mechanism, the ``pseudo'' imputed dataset derived from the complete-case data used in Equation (\ref{eq:general_missing_pattern_ee_gamma_1}) is distributed as $\b{P}^{(k)}_{\vY_{\text{imp}}}$, which is the same distribution as the imputed dataset from data with $k$-th missingness pattern used in Equation (\ref{eq:general_missing_pattern_ee_gamma_2}).
+Second, we compute $\widehat{\vgamma}_{2,k}$ by imputing the actual missing entries with the predictions from $h_k$ using data with the $k$-th missingness pattern.
+We will show that this construction leads to a consistent and asymptotically normal estimator of zero; as shown in Proposition~\ref{proposition:gamma_1k_gamma_2k}, the population parameter of the estimating equations $\vpsi_{1, k}$ and $\vpsi_{2, k}$ are both $\vgamma^\ast_k$.
+We need the following assumption to establish the proposition. \begin{assumption}[Z-estimation target parameter under population-level mask-and-impute distributions] There exists a $\vgamma^\ast_k$ such that it is the unique solution of \end{assumption} \begin{proposition}[Estimation of zero] Under Assumption \ref{assumption:gamma_existence}, $(\vomega^\ast, \vgamma^\ast_k)$ will lead to both $\E \vpsi_{1,k} = \vzero$ and $\E \vpsi_{2,k} = \vzero$, where the expectations are taken over the full data distribution $\b{P}_{\vY}$. \end{proposition} The proof is detailed in Section~\ref{appendix:proof:gamma_1k_gamma_2k} of the Supplementary Materials.
+The intuition behind Proposition~\ref{proposition:gamma_1k_gamma_2k} is that, after accounting for the missing data mechanism, the ``pseudo'' imputed dataset derived from the complete-case data in Equation (\ref{eq:general_missing_pattern_ee_gamma_1}) is distributed as $\b{P}^{(k)}_{\vY_{\text{imp}}}$, which is identical to the distribution of the imputed dataset based on the subjects with the $k$-th missingness pattern in Equation (\ref{eq:general_missing_pattern_ee_gamma_2}).

-Finally, $\{\widehat{\Wb}_k\}$ are a set of tuning parameters in the form of weight matrices with dimension $d\times d$. $\{\widehat{\Wb}_k\}$ may depend on the observed data, and in Corollary~\ref{corollary:best_tuning_parameter} we provide a specific construction that guarantee efficiency gains over WCCA.
+Finally, $\{\widehat{\Wb}_k\}$ is a set of tuning parameters in the form of weight matrices with dimension $d\times d$. $\{\widehat{\Wb}_k\}$ may depend on the observed data.
+In Corollary~\ref{corollary:best_tuning_parameter}, we provide a specific construction that guarantees efficiency gains over WCCA.